Caskieben

 Caskieben (/kæskiːˈbɛn/ kahs-KEE-ben; Scottish Gaelic: Gasach beinn "Wooded Hill", later Keith Hall) was a palisaded tower built by the Garviach family during the 12th-century Norman expansion into Scotland.
 It stood on a low, circular mound surrounded by a 2 metre deep, 15 metre wide moat.
+The site of the castle became the current Keith Hall, a manor house primarily built and extended between the 17th and 19th centuries.

 History

 About 1224 Norman de Leslie received the lands of Caskieben and was doubtless the builder of the Anglo-Norman castle which superseded the old tower (NJ72SE 40).

 The castle of Caskieben that was enlarged after 1662 by the addition of a Renaissance mansion in front, and renamed Keith Hall, was, however, a fine example of the Z-plan castle, a style which probably originated in the district.
 Mither Tap has an astronomical alignment with Caskieben, the hill being due west.
 Dr. Arthur Johnston said "the hill of Benochie, a conical elevation about eight miles distant, casts its shadow over Caskieben at the periods of the equinox."
 This earlier wooden tower was superseded nearby by a 13th-century stone castle also named Caskieben at first, but later renamed Keith Hall.
 Nothing now remains of a structure, but the mound and moat are still visible.